r0w3r/nauka/perl/list_arrays.md

 ```
 Well, there's one possible catch.
 Since **undef** is a scalar value
 assigning **undef** to an array doesn't clear the array.
 The better way
-to do that is addigning an empty list:
+to do that is by assigning an empty list:
 ```perl
 @wilam = undef;     # OOPS!
 Gets the one-element list(undef)
     # which is not the same as this: